Trendy Ceiling Painting Ideas: Drama for Your Room

 Ceiling Painting Guidelines

-Painting your ceiling an accent color is an easy way to dramatically transform a room.
-But before you grab a paintbrush, keep these guidelines in mind:
+Painting your ceiling with an accent color is a powerful way to transform a room.
+Before you grab a brush, keep these key guidelines in mind:

-Think about how you use the space.
-Bold colors in a bedroom or living room are cozy, while vivid hues in a home office or kitchen can feel distracting.
-For high-traffic or multi-use rooms, stick to lighter, brighter shades.
+Think about how the space functions.
+Bold shades in bedrooms or living rooms feel cozy, while bright hues in an office or kitchen can be distracting.
+For high-traffic or multipurpose areas, lighter colors usually work best.

 Preparing Your Ceiling for Painting

-Wipe down the ceiling with a degreaser or TSP substitute to remove any dirt or grime.
-Then rinse with water and let dry completely.
-A clean surface will allow the new paint to adhere better.
+Wash the surface with a degreaser or TSP substitute, then rinse with water and allow it to dry completely.
+A clean base helps paint adhere evenly.

 Where to Buy Trendy Ceiling Paints